 - the relevant contract is a ‘Construction Contract’ as defined by the Housing Grants, Construction and Regeneration Act 1996, as amended (the ‘Act’), in which case the parties have a statutory right to adjudicate.

-The Act provides a very wide definition for what a ‘Construction Contract’ is, extending from contracts relating to the construction, alteration, repair, maintenance and extensions of structures forming part of the land (which will including property, roadwork, power-lines, runways, harbours, railways, sewers and water-mails), and installing heating, lighting, air-conditioning, drainage and communication systems, to operations integral to the above (including site clearance, earth moving, excavation and the erection of scaffolding).
+The Act provides a very wide definition for ‘Construction Contract’, extending from contracts relating to the construction, alteration, repair, maintenance and extensions of structures forming part of the land (which will including property, roadwork, power-lines, runways, harbours, railways, sewers and water-mills), and installing heating, lighting, air-conditioning, drainage and communication systems, to operations integral to the above (including site clearance, earth moving, excavation and the erection of scaffolding).

 Why choose to refer a construction dispute to adjudication?

 Referring a dispute to adjudication has a number of benefits compared to court proceedings or arbitration.
 The headline benefits being: